ItaiAviad/gcpr/README.md

-    -nr             No Running after Compilation (only compile) -o=<path>       Set the path where to save the executable file -so             Save output file (compilation running output contents, default: 'output.txt')
+    -nr             No Running after Compilation (only compile) -o=<path>       Set the path where to save the executable file -so             Save output file (compilation running output contents, default: 'output.txt') -q              Quiet Mode - Only print compilation errors and running output contents (no gcpr text) *Note*: Quiet Mode disables Interactive Mode (all files will be approved)

 Examples:
     gcpr -h